How to Create a Winning Growth Strategy [With Example]

 1. Identify your value proposition

-The first step in creating a growth strategy plan is identifying what differentiates you from the competition.
+The first step in creating a growth strategy is identifying what differentiates you from the competition.
 Think about why your clients choose you when they need a service or product like the one you provide.

-Then consider what makes you relevant and what sets you apart from your rivals.
+Then, consider what makes you relevant and what sets you apart from your rivals.
 Use your answers to these questions to determine why potential customers should choose your company over another.

 2. Identify your target audience

-Once you have identified your value proposition, the next step is to thoroughly understand your current customer base.
+Once you have identified your value proposition, the next step is to understand your current customer base.
 Before planning your future growth, you must thoroughly understand your current customer base.
 Start by looking at your present customer base.
 Consider which of your customers does the most business with you or adds the most value to your business, as well as what differentiates them.

 3. Understand your present revenue streams